bluebirds-blue-jay/tslint-mocha/README.md

 # tslint-mocha

+UPDATE: Project is abandoned because TSLint is being replaced by ESLint + plugins.

 This package provides a TSLint rule that help to enforce some best practices when using Mocha test runner.

 ## Supported rules